mverboom/asker/Readme.md

 The name of the variable the output of the command should be assigned to.

+*err* (optional)

+This option can point to a screen name which should be shown when an error occurs when running the command.

 **command**

 The command to run.
 It is possible to use variables when defining the command.